-If you live in an apartment, making smart use of the space for holiday decorating is a must.
-While you don't get to wrap the front yard in lights (which always seem to tangle themselves in that box), there are plenty of holly-jolly touches to warm any space during the holiday season.
-From downsizing the tree to finding a good spot to hang stockings, here are some easy apartment decorating tips for the holiday season.
+If you live in an apartment, making smart use of space for holiday decorating is a must.
+While you don't get to wrap the yard in lights (which always seem to tangle themselves anyway), there are plenty of holly-jolly touches to warm your home this season.
+From downsizing the tree to finding a spot for stockings, here are some easy apartment decorating tips for the holiday season.

 Even if your front door opens to a hallway, it’s still the perfect spot to festify.
-Treat the neighbors to a little cheer with a beautifully classic holiday wreath.
+Treat the neighbors to some cheer with a classic holiday wreath.
 If you really want to top that noisy couple from across the hall, find a battery-operated model to add sparkle and shine that’ll be sure to invoke deep seasonal envy.

 shop all wreaths

 No matter the size of your place, one area that can always use sprucing up is the kitchen or dining table.
 Make meals all the merrier with a classy table runner or colorful table cloth, and find a spot in the cabinet for a set of holiday-themed placemats and dishes to match.
 Finish it off with a cheerful centerpiece or candles to delight the in-laws who always seem to drop by unannounced.

 Bring Some Cheer to the Table

 When space is limited, take advantage of every square foot.
 Situate smaller decorations onto available surfaces so you don’t have to rearrange your carefully crafted layout.
 If you don’t have the floorspace for a tree, decorate a tabletop tree instead and find room on the coffee table.
 Your months-old magazine collection won’t mind spending Christmas in the closet.